mewisme/spray/CUSTOM_FRAMES.md

 Controls how the app searches for frames/GIF:

 - `mode: "auto"` = Auto-detect (default)
-  - Priority: PNG frames → GIF → embedded frames
+  - Priority: External GIF → PNG frames → Embedded GIF → Embedded frames
+  - If external GIF exists → use external GIF
-  - If frames exist in `frame_folder` → use frames
+  - If no external GIF but frames exist → use frames
-  - If no frames but GIF exists → use GIF
+  - If neither exists → use embedded GIF (evernight.gif)
-  - If neither exists → use embedded frames
+  - Last resort → use embedded frames

 - `mode: "frame"` = Load only from PNG frames
   - Only searches for frames in `assets/{frame_folder}/`